oliverwaefler/spring-boot-rabbitmq/README.md

 ## Description

-Simple spring boot application to interact with a Solace PubSub+ message broker using annotations.
+Simple spring boot application to interact with a RabbitMQ message broker using annotations.

 ## Getting Started